Sennedjem (18th Dynasty)

-Sennedjem was a high ancient Egyptian official living under king Tutankhamun at the end of the 18th Dynasty.
-Sennedjem was overseer of tutors, but also bore several other titles, such as father of the god, beloved of the god, fan-bearer on the right side of the king.
+Sennedjem was a high ancient Egyptian official living under King Tutankhamun at the end of the 18th Dynasty.
+Sennedjem was overseer of tutors but also bore several other titles, such as the father of the god, beloved of the god, and fan-bearer on the right side of the king.
 Sennedjem is so far only known from his decorated tomb at Akhmim.
-The tomb is today heavily destroyed and much of the decoration is lost.
-The tomb was never finished and it is uncertain whether Sennedjem was ever buried here.
-In the tomb appears several times the name of king Tutankhamun, providing evidence that it was constructed under this king.
-In the tomb decoration also appears the overseer of nurses Senqed.
-The tomb was evidently built for two officials.
+Today, The tomb is heavily destroyed, and much of the decoration is lost.
+It was never finished, and it is uncertain whether Sennedjem was ever buried here.

+Several times, the name of King Tutankhamun appears in the tomb, proving that it was constructed under this king.
+In the tomb decoration also appears the overseer of nurses, Senqed.
+The tomb was built for two officials.
 It seems that the name of Sennedjem was deliberately erased from the tomb decoration.
-Evidently Sennedjem fell out of favour and his memory was deleted.
+Sennedjem fell out of favour, and his memory was deleted.
 It is uncertain whether that happened under Tutankhamun or later.